 Strategic Housing Land Availability Assessment (SHLAA)

 Local authorities are required to carry out a Strategic Housing Land Availability Assessment (SHLAA) to identify future sources of land for housing.
-The assessment is required by national planning policy as set out in the National Planning Policy Framework (NPPF) and guided by SHLAA Practice Guidance - Department for Communities and Local Government (DCLG) July 2007.
+The assessment is required by national planning policy as set out in the National Planning Policy Framework (NPPF) and Planning Policy Guidance (PPG).

 The assessment is a key component of the evidence required to support the delivery of sufficient land in suitable locations.
 The aim is to create sustainable and mixed communities and to provide more homes in line with Government Objectives.